solaeus/dust/README.md

 write_line(fib(25))
 ```

+Dust is an interpreted language that is compiled to bytecode by a hand-written lexer and parser.
+It
-Dust uses a custom register-based virtual machine with its own set of instructions and a compiler
+uses a custom multi-threaded register-based virtual machine with separate-thread garbage collection.
-based on recursive descet to emit them.
-This should not be confused with a machine code compiler.
-Despite having **compile-time guarantees**, Dust falls into the category of interpreted languages.
 Competing with the runtime performance of Rust or C++ *is not* a goal.
-Competing with the
+But competing with the
 approachability and simplicity of those languages *is* a goal.
-On the other hand Dust *does* intend
+Dust *does* intend to be faster than
-to be faster than Python, Ruby and NodeJS while also offering a superior development experience and
+Python, Ruby and NodeJS while also offering a superior development experience and more reliable code
-more reliable code due to its static typing.
-Dust's development approach is informed by some
+due to its static typing.
+Dust's development approach is informed by some books[^1] and academic
-books[^1] and academic research[^4] as well as practical insight from papers[^2] written by language
+research[^4] as well as practical insight from papers[^2] written by language authors.
+See the
-authors.
-See the [Inspiration](README#Inspiration) section for more information or keep reading to
+[Inspiration](README#Inspiration) section for more information or keep reading to learn about Dust's
-learn about Dust's features.
+features.

 ## Goals